brendanmurty/upcomingtasks/readme.md

     sudo cp scripts/server/ssl.conf /etc/apache2/sites-available/default-ssl.conf
     vim /etc/apache2/sites-available/default-ssl.conf

-Update the domain, admin, and SSL path values to suit your information and locations of SSL files.
+Update the domain, admin and SSL path values to suit your information and the locations of your certificate files.

     sudo service apache2 restart